-- To enable it to deliver upon its purpose of identifying and mitigating gas Settlement inaccuracy, the UNC gives PAC the power to apply Performance Assurance Techniques (PATs) specified in the PAFD to various industry roles. - The parties to whom the PATs are applied (the subject of a PAT) can be materially affected, financially, operationally or reputationally, by their application.

-- The party subject to a PAT may believe that the accuracy of the information underpinning PAC's use of a PAT is materially and demonstrably incorrect.
-It may also believe that the procedure surrounding use of the PAT, as set out in the PAT technical document, has demonstrably not been followed, resulting in a material impact on them. - 4.
-Where PAC determines that a party is to be referred to OFGEM the subject of the PAT is entitled to appeal the PAC's decision, initially to the PAC and potentially to UNCC.
-The decision of the PAC, having considered any new information that might arise from any subsequent UNCC appeal, is final. - 5.
-The criteria for a valid appeal, is as follows: - The inaccuracy of fact or irregularity of procedure can be demonstrated - A material inaccuracy of fact or irregularity of procedure has occurred, such that the outcome would be different if the correct information or procedure were used instead - c.
-The appeal must be raised with the PAC within [1 month] of the relevant PAC decision

-6. Procedure

 - a.
+To enable it to deliver upon its purpose of identifying and mitigating gas Settlement inaccuracy, the UNC gives PAC the power to apply Performance Assurance Techniques (PATs) specified in the PAFD to various industry roles. - b.
+The parties to whom the PATs are applied (the subject of a PAT) can be materially affected, financially, operationally or reputationally, by their application. - c.
+The party subject to a PAT may believe that the accuracy of the information underpinning PAC's use of a PAT is materially and demonstrably incorrect.
+It may also believe that the procedure surrounding use of the PAT, as set out in the PAFDT technical document, has demonstrably not been followed, resulting in a material impact on them. - d.
+In the following circumstances \text{\psi} where PAC determines that - i.
+A party is to be referred to OFGEM; or - i-ii.
+A party is to be subject of a party-specific process audit (as defined in the DAFD)

+The subject of the PAT is entitled to appeal the PAC's decision, initially to the PAC and potentially to UNCC.

+The decision of the PAC, having considered any new information that might arise from any subsequent UNCC appeal, is final.

+- e.
+The criteria for a valid appeal, is as follows: - i.
+The inaccuracy of fact or irregularity of procedure can be demonstrated - A material inaccuracy of fact or irregularity of procedure has occurred, such that the outcome would be different if the correct information or procedure were used instead - iii.
+The appeal must be raised with the PAC within [1 month] of the relevant PAC decision f.
+Procedure

-The gas PAFA will assess any appeal in respect of whether the criteria for the appeal has been met, before presenting the appeal to PAC at the next practicable opportunity. - b.
-The PAFA's initial views on the validity of the appeal and the appropriate rectification will be presented to the PAC alongside the appellant's representations. - c.
-PAC's original reasons for applying the PAT will form part of the material PAFA reviews and provides to PAC to aid its decision on the appeal. - d.
+- The gas PAFA will assess any appeal in respect of whether the criteria for the appeal has been met, before presenting the appeal to PAC at the next practicable opportunity. - ii.
+The PAFA's initial views on the validity of the appeal and the appropriate rectification will be presented to the PAC alongside the appellant's representations. - iii.
+PAC's original reasons for applying the PAT will form part of the material PAFA reviews and provides to PAC to aid its decision on the appeal. - iv.
 During the period between an appeal being raised and the PAC hearing the appeal, any obligations on the appellant, PAC and PAFA pursuant to a PAT which is wholly or partly the subject of the appeal will be suspended.
-The PAC's decision on the appeal will include guidance for resumption or termination of timescales for action under any of the PATs at issue. - e.
+The PAC's decision on the appeal will include guidance for resumption or termination of timescales for action under any of the PATs at issue. - v.
 The PAC will treat the matter as confidential.
-All meetings to hear the appeal will be closed and the meeting and the material presented for consideration during an appeal will not be published. - f.
+All meetings to hear the appeal will be closed and the meeting and the material presented for consideration during an appeal will not be published. - vi.
 The appellant may be invited to present their case and their supporting evidence.
-Notice of the meeting will be not less than 14 Business Days. - g.
+Notice of the meeting will be not less than 14 Business Days. - vii.
 The PAC will determine the extent to which it accepts the appeal.
 This could be wholly, partially or not accepted.
 The PAC may recommend or provide guidance on how or whether the application of the original PAC decision resumes or continues.

-q.
+g.
 Appeal Decision